Business of Culture

 BI Norwegian Business School is a co-operation partner and The Nationalmuseum Sweden a collaboration partner of the program.

 The support of art professionals plays a key role in ensuring lifelong learning in leadership and strengthening collaboration in the field of Arts and Culture.
-Arts and culture professionals are supported by the AKO Foundation, the Saastamoinen Foundation, the association Föreningen Konstsamfundet, and the Carelian Culture Fund.
+Arts and culture professionals are supported by the AKO Foundation, the Saastamoinen Foundation, and the association Föreningen Konstsamfundet.